pymc-devs/pymc-examples/examples/case_studies/reinforcement_learning.myst.md

 The estimated MLE values are relatively close to the true ones.
 However, this procedure does not give any idea of the plausible uncertainty around these parameter values.
 To get that, I'll turn to PyMC for a bayesian posterior estimation.

-But before that, I will implement a simple vectorization optimization to the log-likelihood function that will be more similar to the Aesara counterpart.
+But before that, I will implement a simple vectorization optimization to the log-likelihood function that will be more similar to the PyTensor counterpart.
 The reason for this is to speed up the slow bayesian inference engine down the road.

 ```{code-cell} ipython3
 :id: 4knb5sKW9V66